Illicit drug use in Australia: 21st century

 Figures obtained by the Australian Bureau of Statistics (ABS) on drug overdose were released in August 2014.
 The data revealed that the 1,427 overdose deaths recorded nationally in 2012 by the ABS outnumbered the road toll for the second year in a row, as well as a 65-per cent increase in accidental overdose deaths among females over the previous decade.
 Many of the recorded deaths were the result of prescription drug use.

+The 2016 national drug strategy household survey showed that at least 34.8% of all Australians aged 12 years and over had used cannabis at least once in their lifetime, compared to 86.2% of Australians aged 12 years and over having consumed alcohol at least once in their lifetime.
+It also found that in the 12 months prior to the survey being taken at least 10.4% of all Australians had smoked cannabis at least once.

 2012 United Nations World Drug Report

 The 2012 United Nations World Drug Report published data that indicated that Australia has one of the highest global prevalence of cannabis use.
 The report also stated that cocaine use had increased over the four years leading up to 2012.
 The use of 3,4-methylenedioxy-N-methylamphetamine (MDMA), more commonly known as "Ecstasy", declined from 3.7 per cent to 3.0 percent between 2007 and 2010; however, the highest number of manufacturing laboratory interceptions occurred in Australia during this period.